ansd/driving-time/README.md

 ```
 ![serve.png](docs/serve.png)

 You can optionally provide a `cron` schedule in the config file.
 This enables the server to cache the last response from Google Maps Distance Matrix API and return the cached response to the client.
-You can use [synoptico](https://github.com/friegger/synoptico) to poll the server every [timer](https://github.com/friegger/synoptico/blob/2b1c3daf1c930681ff89d84394f5ce4760743c99/docs/examples/sample.json#L5) seconds.
+You can use [Synoptico](https://github.com/friegger/synoptico) to poll the server every [timer](https://github.com/friegger/synoptico/blob/2b1c3daf1c930681ff89d84394f5ce4760743c99/docs/examples/sample.json#L5) seconds.
+In Synoptico, make sure there are at least [two URLs](https://github.com/friegger/synoptico/blob/2b1c3daf1c930681ff89d84394f5ce4760743c99/docs/examples/sample.json#L3) configured to have Synoptico respect the `timer` field (e.g. `"urls": ["http://localhost:8080/time", "http://localhost:8080/time?somefake=param"],`).
 The cron schedule invalidates the cached response forcing the server to request the Google Maps Distance Matrix API.

-Alternatively, print live traffic data on the command line:
+Print live traffic data on the command line:
 ![print.png](docs/print.png)